bitsofinfo/swarm-traefik-state-analyzer/README.md

   ...
 ```

-## healthchecker.py
+## servicechecker.py

-This script consumes the output from `healthchecksdb.py` uses it to actually execute all the defined health check requests (in parallel) defined in the `healthchecksdb.py` JSON output file.
-The results are written into a JSON file containing the detailed results and metrics of all health checks completed.
+This script consumes the output from `servicechecksdb.py` uses it to actually execute all the defined service check requests (in parallel) defined in the `servicechecksdb.py` JSON output file.
+The results are written into a JSON file containing the detailed results and metrics of all service checks completed.
 Note depending on the number of checks the prior scripts pre-computed, this could result in a very large result file.

 This file can be used to parse and feed into an alerting system or use however you see fit for your analysis needs.

-As a start a simple `healthcheckerreport.py` script is in this project which will give a summary report from the `healthchecksdb.py` output JSON file.
+As a start a simple `servicecheckerreport.py` script is in this project which will give a summary report from the `servicechecksdb.py` output JSON file.

 ```
-./healthchecker.py --input-filename [healthchecksdb output file] \
+./servicechecker.py --input-filename [servicechecksdb output file] \
   --job-name [optional name for this execution job] \
-  --output-format [json or yaml: default json] --max-retries [maximum retries per health check] --output-filename [report filename] \
+  --output-format [json or yaml: default json] --max-retries [maximum retries per service check] --output-filename [report filename] \
   [--layers 0 1 2 3 4] \
-  [--tags foo bar] \
+  [--tags health foo bar] \
   [--threads N]
 ```

 Options:
-* `--max-retries`: max retries per health check, overrides the value in the input file
+* `--max-retries`: max retries per service check, overrides the value in the input file
 * `--output-format`: json or yaml.
-Must be JSON if this will be fed into: `healthcheckerreport.py`
+Must be JSON if this will be fed into: `servicecheckerreport.py`
 * `--job-name`: optional arbitrary job name
 * `--layers`: layers to actually invoke checks for (default all)
-* `--tags`: only execute health checks w/ given tags (default any)
+* `--tags`: only execute service checks w/ given tags (default any)
 * `--threads`: default 30, number of threads for checks, adjust if DOSing yourself
-* `--input-filename`: path where the JSON output of `healthchecksdb.py` is
+* `--input-filename`: path where the JSON output of `servicechecksdb.py` is
 * `--output-filename`: path where the JSON results will be written

 Produces (a ton of) output: (truncated for brevity)